xavier-bs/wp-highlightjs/README.md

 ## Description ##

-Add a new block to use highlight.js as code syntax highlighter.
+Add a new block to use _highlight.js_ as code syntax highlighter.

-I wanted to do that, and I learned about React ace and React syntax highlighter.
-As gluttony arrives while tasting, I pushed the development by discovering React and Gutenberg always more in depth.
+I wanted to do that, and I learned about React and React Ace.
+As gluttony arrives while tasting, I pushed the development by discovering React and Gutenberg always more in depth, options in InspectorControls, preview for the code and managing a button in the BlockControls Toolbar.

+I discover that _highlighjs_ does not colored the languages functions and I was a bit frustrated, but that it is still very fast.

 ## Installation ##